Find Grad Schools

 134 Yearly Graduations

 Capella University is the 5th most popular school in the nation for students seeking a master's degree in psychology.
 Roughly 38,900 attend the school each year.
-The average in-state tuition for full-time undergraduates is $14,148 per year, while in-state graduate students, on average, pay $14,784 per year.
-During the 2020-2021 academic year, 134 people received their master's degree in psychology from Capella University.
-Around 42% of these students were from an underrepresented racial-ethnic group, and 86% were women.
+The average in-state tuition for full-time undergraduates is $14,328 per year, while in-state graduate students, on average, pay $14,826 per year.
+During the most recent year for which we have data, 134 people received their master's degree in psychology from Capella University.
+Of these students, 85% were women and 45% were members of underrepresented racial-ethnic groups.

 #6